Richard A. Houser

 Richard Houser wife's Grandma's house

-17th REGT, 2nd Battle Headquarters area
+17th REGT, 2nd Batt.
+Headquarters area

-17th REGT, 2nd Battle Headquarters area
+17th REGT, 2nd Batt.
+Headquarters area

 Personal carrier 17th REGT.
 2nd Batt.
-Porkchop Hill
+Pork Chop Hill

-Leaving Pusan harbor, Randal troop ship
+Leaving Pusan Harbor, Randal troop ship

 Helicopter carrying baggage